nvm-sh/nvm/README.markdown

     . ~/nvm/nvm.sh

-I always add this line to my `~/.bashrc` or `~/.profile` file to have it automatically sources upon login.
+I always add this line to my `~/.bashrc` or `~/.profile` file to have it automatically source upon login.
 Often I also put in a line to use a specific version of node.

 ## Usage